Lucky Day (Doctor Who): Plot

 The Doctor and his companion Belinda Chandra arrive on New Year's Day 2007 and meet 8-year-old Conrad Clark.
 Over the next several years, Conrad investigates sightings of the Doctor and his ship the TARDIS.
 An adult Conrad eventually sees the Doctor with his then-companion Ruby Sunday in 2024, where Conrad is marked as prey by a creature called the Shreek.
 In 2025, after Ruby stopped travelling with the Doctor, Ruby gives Conrad an interview on his podcast about her encounters with extraterrestrial life.
 They start dating, and she gives him an antidote to prevent him from being hunted by the Shreek, which has recently been captured by military organisation UNIT.

 During a weekend at Conrad's home village, Ruby tells Conrad she is suffering from post-traumatic stress disorder following her experiences with the Doctor.
 Two Shreek appear in pursuit of Conrad, who admits he did not take the antidote.
 Ruby calls UNIT and their leader Kate Lethbridge-Stewart to the village.
 The Shreek are revealed to be actors in costumes, and are part of a group led by Conrad that seeks to discredit UNIT, with Conrad's relationship with Ruby a ploy to further his plans.
 Conrad and his team frame the scene negatively towards UNIT, and media and social media coverage turn against UNIT.
 Conrad and his followers continue to perpetuate disinformation claiming that UNIT is committing fraud and that aliens do not exist.

 Kate realises Conrad has an insider in UNIT and the insider sneaks Conrad into the UNIT headquarters.
 Kate allows Conrad to reach the command floor, where he livestreams his intrusion.
 In order to expose Conrad's lies, Kate releases the Shreek, which hunts him.
 With the Shreek attacking him, Conrad admits on his livestream he has been lying about UNIT.
 Ruby stuns the Shreek, but when Conrad backtracks on that admission, the Shreek bites his arm.
-Public sentiment turns in UNIT's favour, although Kate's higher ups believe she went too far in releasing the Shreek.
+Public sentiment turns in UNIT's favour, although Kate's superiors believe she went too far in releasing the Shreek.
 Ruby decides to get away from UNIT to overcome her trauma and Kate offers her support.
 Conrad is imprisoned and visited by the Doctor, who hails from a point in time before he met Belinda.
 The Doctor berates Conrad for spreading lies and harming Ruby and his friends, and tells him that he will die in prison and be forgotten by history.
 After the Doctor leaves, a woman named Mrs Flood releases Conrad from jail.